AndyObtiva/strategic/README.md

 - Ability to fetch a strategy by name or by object type to mirror
 - Plain Ruby and Ruby on Rails support

-`strategic` enables you to make any existing domain model "strategic", externalizing all logic concerning algorithmic variations into separate strategy classes that are easy to find, maintain and extend.
+`Strategic` enables you to make any existing domain model "strategic", externalizing all logic concerning algorithmic variations into separate strategy classes that are easy to find, maintain and extend while honoring the Open/Closed Principle.

 ### Example

 <img src="strategic-example.png"
 alt="Strategic Example" />

-1. Class to strategize is: `TaxCalculator`
+1. Include `Strategic` module in the Class to strategize: `TaxCalculator`

 ```ruby
 class TaxCalculator